Teaching Pyramid Observation Tool for Preschool Classrooms, Research Edition

 - implement strategies to prevent and address challenging behavior

 - compare implementation across early childhood classrooms, teachers, and programs

 One package of TPOT forms

 Once you’ve completed your TPOT™ observation, calculating results is easy with the Teaching Pyramid Observation Tool (TPOT) for Preschool Classrooms Scoring Spreadsheet.
 The scoring spreadsheet automatically creates a summary page…

 Get Teaching Pyramid Observation Tool (TPOT™) Reliability Training.

-Discover how to use TPOT to measure how well teachers are applying Pyramid Model practices to support children’s social competence and prevent challenging behaviors.
+Social competence is high on the list of early childhood education topics.
+Discover how to use TPOT to measure how well teachers are applying Pyramid Model practices to support children’s…

 You might also be interested in

 Once you’ve completed your observation, calculating results is easy with the TPOT scoring spreadsheet.